nisrinamasyitah/nelmora-Studio/README.md

 # NelMora Studio System

-A private internal system for running NelMora, a small fragrance business.
+A private internal system for running NelMora a small fragrance business by nisrina masyitah .
 It replaces scattered spreadsheets with one place to track money in/out, stock on hand, and sales — direct and through resellers.